mohanmca/MohanLearningGround/src/main/md/MachineLearning/MachineLearning.md

 * It is to avoid over-fit the data
 * L1, L2 and alpha
 * Avoid noise
-* Lasso is L1 regularization
+* Lasso is L1 regularization, try to make features as zeros

 ## References